return to news

 Opening at ₹5,265 apiece, shares of IndiGo climbed 5% to an intraday high of ₹5,454 apiece on Thursday.
 Image: Shutterstock

-Airline stocks like IndiGo operator InterGlobe Aviation and SpiceJet rallied 5% on Thursday, June 25, as crude oil prices slipped to pre-war levels.
+Airline stocks like IndiGo operator InterGlobe Aviation and SpiceJet rallied over 5% on Thursday, June 25, as crude oil prices slipped to pre-war levels.

 Open FREE Demat Account within minutes!